 Why do Mexicans Have so Many Kids?
-It’s a stereotype that is not entirely inaccurate, that of a dozen kids piling into the single car of a Mexican family.
+It’s a stereotype, by now it is probably untrue… but it is not entirely inaccurate, that of a dozen kids piling into the single car of a Mexican family.
 I myself only have one sibling and by Mexican standard that makes for a very small family.
 My parents also came from relatively small families: my mother as one of four children and my father the same.
 I do have a couple of aunts and uncles who have had five children and.
 That seems to be a little more like it.

 It does beg the question: what’s up with Mexicans having so many kids?